sirrac/sirrac/README.md

-# Hi!
-I'm Srikar
+# sirrac

-I'm a third-year student at the **University of Illinois at Urbana-Champaign (UIUC)**, pursuing a **B.S. in Computer Science and Statistics**.
+My name is Srikar Girijala.
+I'm currently a third-year student at the University of Illinois at Urbana-Champaign where I study Computer Science and Statistics.

-My core passion lies in building intelligent, data-driven systems.
-I focus on applying robust statistical modeling to large-scale data challenges and implementing solutions with efficient software engineering principles.

 ---

-### ⚙️ Technical skills
+### Technical skills

-I utilize a variety of languages and frameworks to bring concepts to life, ranging from full-stack development to data science and systems programming.

 | Area | Technologies |
 | :--- | :--- |